-Ossi Viola and Lo Selbo sing the odyssey.
+Itaca are Ossi Viola and Lo Selbo on their relentless odyssey.
 They met for the first time in the local church of Rome’s Portonaccio neighborhood in 2011.
 Back then, Ossi lived in Rome studying sacral music.
 Lo Selbo visited Rome regularly.
 Shortly after, Ossi and Lo were a couple and began to sing together in Itaca.
-Although both live and work in Berlin, they decided to sing in the language of their first meeting.
-Itaca developed their peculiar style, which is influenced by to Italian cantautori of the 70s (Battisti, Battiato, Dalla), Europop of the 80s (Yazoo, Human League) and Avant-Electro of the new millennium (The Knife, Animal Collective).
+Although both live in Berlin, they decided to sing in the language of their first meeting: Italian.
+Itaca developed their peculiar style, that is influenced by Italian cantautori of the 70s (Battisti, Battiato, Dalla), Europop of the 80s (Yazoo, Human League), and Avant-Electro of the new millennium (The Knife, Animal Collective).